 Seems simple right?
 As a Naturopathic Doctor it is possible to provide this level of care and attention to my patients.

-4. Effective treatment
+4. Appropriate treatment

 Naturopathic Doctors can treat HPV, yeast, bacterial vaginosis, itching, discharge, odour, warts, herpes, and more, often in addition to conventional medical treatment or when that treatment has not been effective.